-- STEP 1 When the system prompts you, use the keypad of your telephone to choose the Antlerless Deer Draw entry option. - STEP 2 After the prompt, enter the 15 digits of your Outdoors Card.
-Your Outdoors Card Number is:

-STEP 3 After the prompt, enter your first choice Wildlife Management Unit (WMU).
+STEP 1 When the system prompts you, use the keypad of your telephone to choose the Antlerless Deer Draw entry option.
+STEP 2 After the prompt, enter the 15 digits of your Outdoors Card.
+Your Outdoors Card Number is: 7 0 8 1 5 8 STEP 3 After the prompt, enter your first choice Wildlife Management Unit (WMU).
 Only the valid WMUs listed on this page will be accepted.
 First, enter only the numbers of your WMU.
 If your WMU has more than one sub-unit, you will be asked to select the sub-unit next.

-Your First Choice WMU is:

-PLEASE NOTE: You will be asked to confirm your choice of WMU.
+Your First Choice WMU is: PLEASE NOTE: You will be asked to confirm your choice of WMU.
 Listen to your choice carefully before confirming it.
 The responsibility for entering the correct WMU rests solely with the applicant.
-You cannot change your choices after you have confirmed them and entered the draw.

-- STEP 4 Repeat step 3 for your second choice WMU.
-Your Second Choice WMU is: - STEP 5 Enter your VISA, MasterCard or American Express card number:

-- STEP 6 Enter the four digit expiry date from your credit card.
-Expiry Date / / /
+You cannot change you choices after you have confirmed them and entered the draw.
+STEP 4 Repeat step 3 for your second choice WMU.
+Your Second Choice WMU is: STEP 5 Enter your VISA or MasterCard card number: STEP 6 Enter the four digit expiry date from your credit card.
+Expiry Date / STEP 7 Stay on the line while the system authorizes your credit card number.

-- month

-year

-STEP 7 Stay on the line while the system authorizes your credit card number.
 Record the authorization number for your records.

-Your authorization number is: Image: Comparison of the system authorization number is: - STEP 8 Stay on the line to confirm your postal code to ensure that you receive your licence (and validation tag if successful in the draw) when it is mailed to you.
-If your postal code is not correct, call the Outdoors Card Centre as soon as possible during regular business hours (1-800-387-7011) to update your address.
+Your authorization number is: STEP 8 Stay on the line to confirm your postal code to ensure that you receive your licence (and validation tag if successful in the draw) when it is mailed to as possible during regular business hours (1-800-387-7011) to update your address.
 A correct address will ensure you receive your licence and game seal.

 Keep this worksheet for your records.

-(2016)

-01C 21B 50 72B

-02 22 53A 73

-03 23 53B 74A

-04 24 54 74B

-05 25 55A 75

-06 26 55B 76

-07A 27 56 77

-07B 28 57 78

-08 29 58 79

-09A 30 59 80

-09B 31 60 81

-10 34 61 82A

-11A 35 62 82B

-11B 36 63A 83A

-12A 37 63B 84

-12B 38 64A 85

-13 39 64B 86

-14 40 65 87

-15A 41 66A 88

-15B 42 66B 89

-16A 43A 67 90

-16B 43B 68A 91

-16C 44 68B 92

-17 45 69A 93

-18A 46 69B 94

-18B 47 70

-19 48 71

-21A 49 72A

-Tags for these WMUs are valid only during the bows-only season.